 Amazon’s record-breaking order to date was a four-pack of Starbucks Vanilla Frappuccino to a customer in Miami, and it took less than 10 minutes to complete the delivery.

 This was years back; observe the eCommerce industry now.
 Receiving orders within 10 minutes isn’t that big of a deal.
 Is it?
 And looking at the enormously growing eCommerce business statistics, you must jump onto the bandwagon if you’re still in the ideation process.

-No doubt opening an online store or building a large scale e-commerce solution is a right choice, but no e-commerce solution in the market works like a magic wand that will multiply your revenues overnight.
-It takes various strategic measures to achieve substantial business growth, even with the best solution available in the market.
+No doubt, opening an online store or building a large-scale custom eCommerce solution is the right choice, but no eCommerce plan works like a magic wand that will multiply your revenues overnight.
+It takes various strategic measures to achieve substantial business growth, even with the best eCommerce solutions available in the market.

-The prospect of being able to sell across the world is quite enticing, however, you must explore your target market well before selling overseas.
-The key things to consider are:
+Having an eCommerce site opens up endless opportunities for retailers.
+They can capture global markets with the help of an up-and-running eCommerce website.
+The prospect of being able to sell across the world is quite enticing.
+However, you must explore your target market well before selling overseas.
+The key things to consider are –

 - The applicable taxes

 The importance of conducting detailed customer profiling before you plan to sell either offline or online is mandatory and necessary.
 You need to segment customers based on their demographics, likes, dislikes, shopping habits, spending power, digital footprint, and more.
 Knowing your target customers will help you identify what features, functionality, promotions, etc., you need to provide them to meet their needs.

 What business strategy to pursue is one of the primary considerations aside from the product you decide to offer.
 Each approach has advantages and disadvantages, and one may be better for you and your company than the others based on your product, market, and cost structure.
 You can select from the traditional e-commerce business models and see what works best for your idea –

 - B2B (Business-to-business)

 - B2G (Business-to-government)